 Code language: JavaScript (javascript)

-If it’s done, we can hope (and definitely will 😉 ) to be able to run our other necessary commands also in future then.
+If it’s done, we can hope (and definitely will 😉 ) to be able to run our other necessary commands in the future.

 Change The Key Pair For EC2 Instance: